dmastrop/Terraform-Cloud9-AWS_Prometheus_Grafana_Jenkins_ansible/README_master_terraform_ansible_jenkins.md

 - JQ: The unconverted syntax is: aws ec2 wait instance-status-ok --instance-ids $(terraform output -json instance_ids | jq -r '.[]') --region us-west-1
 - JQ: The Jenkins pipeline converted shell command syntax is obtained from the Jenkins pipeline syntax converter tool and has been inserted into the Jenkinsfile in the EC2 wait stage.
+- prototype the ansible code for testing the apps with ansible playbook using ansible.builtin.uri.
+Troubleshoot access list issues when initating the playbook from the Cloud9 IDE.